musdx/azul-box/README.md

 ## Installation

+You will need to have [rustup](https://rustup.rs/) already installed.

 Use this follow command to build then install the app.
 You will still need to install dependencies.

 ```